Botanical Garden of Brussels: Origins (–1830)

 A first plant garden (Jardin des plantes, Plantentuin) had existed since the French rule of Belgium in 1797, at a different location, along Brussels' first wall, in the Hôtel de Nassau—a building belonging to the former Palace of Coudenberg where the École Centrale of the department of the Dyle was established—and in its garden.
 The collection of native and exotic species quickly attracted interest, but due to the growth of the city and the threat of destruction of the city walls, this garden had to be relocated to its current area near the Northern Quarter.

 In 1815, Belgium became part of the United Kingdom of the Netherlands.
 In 1826, five notable botany enthusiasts acquired a suitable wooded lot of 6 ha, in what was then a suburban town north of the city, to create an ensemble housing the already existing collections of plants.
 The Royal Horticultural Society of the Netherlands (Société royale d'Horticulture des Pays-Bas, Koninklijke Maatschappij van Kruid, Bloom, en Boom Kweekerij, der Nederlanden) was born.
 Although it was rooted on a private enterprise, it was also intended to be a national institution dedicated to science and botanical studies.

 The botanical building was partly designed by the architect Tilman-François Suys and the construction works, carried out between 1826 and 1829, were directed by the decorative artist Pierre-François Gineste.
 The original gardens were the work of the German landscape gardener Charles-Henri Petersen, later reorganised on the instructions of one of the founders of the Horticultural Society, Jean-Baptiste Meeus-Wouters.
-The building and gardens were officially inaugurated with fireworks, celebrations and a banquet, from 1 to 3 September 1829, for the first exhibition of horticultural products organised by the Royal Horticultural Society of the Netherlands.
+The orangery with greenhouses, aquarium, and gardens, was officially inaugurated with fireworks, celebrations and a banquet, from 1 to 3 September 1829, for the first exhibition of horticultural products organised by the Royal Horticultural Society of the Netherlands.